adnanebrahimi/adnanebrahimi/README.md

 ### Hi there 👋

-- 15 Years of total experience in software industry, with 5 years in position of principal engineering.
+- more than 15 Years of experience in the software industry, with more than 5 years as a principal engineer.

-- Experienced in frontend engineering with focused on Angular, NX and Module Federation for large scale applications.
+- Experienced in frontend engineering focused on Angular, NX, and Module Federation for large-scale applications.

-- Architected extensible SPA application(pluggable) for WooCommerce using Angular, NX and MFE Architecture.
-Built CI/CD for Laravel , Magento, Nodejs based frameworks(Fastify, Nest, Strapi) and SPA(Angular, Nuxt and Next) with release strategy in GitLab.
-Built various PWA applications that focused on administration and dashboard for businesses.
-Built LMS system with Angular, NX and Agora that supports video, audio and text in online class with ability to control the class by teacher(mute, unmute and kick) students.
+- Architected extensible SPA application(pluggable) for WooCommerce using Angular, NX, and MFE Architecture.
+Built CI/CD for Laravel, Magento, Nodejs-based frameworks(Fastify, Nest, Strapi), and SPA(Angular, Nuxt, and Next) with a release strategy in GitLab.
+Built various PWA applications that focused on administration and dashboards for businesses.
+Built LMS system with Angular, NX, and Agora that supports video, audio, and text in online classes with the ability to control the class by teacher(mute, unmute, and kick) students.

 - Eager to learn and keep the skills up to date.